Start page

 Table 1.
 The amount of common words between the Sino-Tibetan languages

 The total amount of words of each language taken for analysis is shown in the diagonal of the table.
-Immediately, the disproportion for the Kiranti and the Lepcha languages compared to the others are small.
+Immediately, the disproportion for the Kiranti and the Lepcha languages compared to the others is small.
 There may be various reasons for such disproportion.
 Perhaps these languages have not been sufficiently studied; maybe the ancestors of their speakers lived far enough away from the rest of the Sino-Tibetan in enclaves; maybe these are speakers among of another language family, or maybe these are lost part of an ancient vocabulary.
 There are other possible causes, but one way or another, the two languages do not fit into the graphical model of kinship Sino-Tibetan languages, although, of course, they are genetically closely related to them.

 The graphic model of the relationship between the Sino-Tibetan languages is shown on the left.
 This version of the model (but not its mirror reflection) was chosen because it meets to some extent modern-day places of settlement of Tibetans, Chinese, and Burmese.
 As you can see, the points for each language are located fairly compactly.
 What testifies to the correctness of the lexical material is the adequacy of the representation of their kinship system.
 It was assumed that the Sino-Tibetan Urheimat was somewhere in Central Asia or the Far East.
 However, the search for a place on the map suiting this scheme there failed.
-Apparently, there is no such place in this part of Asia at all.
+There is no such place in this part of Asia at all.

 The scheme configuration bears a certain similarity to the scheme of the Nostratic languages, and thus both could be compared to each other provided that the Lepcha or Kiranti languages area were settled down southward to the Burmese and Kachin languages area.
 And there’s a rationale to that hypothesis, though, since the linguistic investigations illustrated, in some way, the compliance of the contemporary settlement areas of related peoples' crops to a certain extent to the location of their Urheimats at the time of their language formation.